-DSW students will be assigned a faculty advisor in the first semester who will provide professional guidance and mentoring, helping you understand academic policies and procedures and how to navigate programs of study, as well as monitoring your progress to ensure completion of required coursework and counseling you on how to improve any performance issues.
+DSW students will be assigned a student success advisor in the first semester who will provide professional guidance and mentoring, helping you understand academic policies and procedures and how to navigate programs of study, as well as monitoring your progress to ensure completion of required coursework and counseling you on how to improve any performance issues.

 Though information may be provided by the university regarding the registration process, students must follow the registration guidelines and timelines established and distributed by the social work registrar.
 Registration information is provided each semester via email and the school’s website under Student Affairs.